-Premium Leaf Zimbabwe Pvt Ltd ("PLZ") operates in Zimbabwe where it purchases tobacco from auction floors and through its extensive IPS local grower's base.
+Premium Leaf Zimbabwe Pvt Ltd ("PLZ") operates in Zimbabwe where it purchases tobacco through its extensive IPS local grower's base.
 The crop is then blended and processed at Tobacco Processors (Zimbabwe) Ltd, in which the Issuer has a 15% equity stake.
 Export sales run through PTID and / or Premium Tobacco Company US, Inc. to the Issuer's final end users.